ellipsephp/handlers/README.md

 ## Request handler with middleware

-This package provides a `Ellipse\Handlers\RequestHandlerWithMiddleware` class allowing to wrap a middleware around a request handler.
+This package provides an `Ellipse\Handlers\RequestHandlerWithMiddleware` class allowing to wrap a middleware around a request handler.

 ```php
 <?php